 Our own Penny Jones talks about Trusts and why it’s important to have them.

-Trusts and Asset Management
+Trust and Asset Management Management Services For Families

 What does Trusts and Asset Management mean exactly?
 As the name suggests, a trust is a relationship “of trust”, created between “trustees” (usually, but not always individuals) who hold assets for the benefit of other persons (usually, but not always individuals) called “beneficiaries”.
 The trust is this relationship.
 Although there is no such entity as a trust, the relationship making up the trust is stringently enforced by the courts.